-For a majority of small and medium-sized businesses, financial data security becomes a key target for cyber threats, with even the smallest vulnerability leading to dire consequences.
+For most small and medium-sized businesses, financial data security becomes a key target for cyber threats, with even the smallest vulnerability leading to dire consequences.
 To secure financial data, business owners shouldn’t just focus on compliance—it's about protecting clients, business reputation, and future growth.

 Employing the right measures, you reduce the risk of data breaches and protect your sensitive information.
 Actionable strategies to secure your SMB's financial data will help ensure compliance with industry standards and build a strong defense against potential threats.